|

 Valentine Hearts

-If they don't read and follow the directions, the project
+project.
+If they don't read and follow the directions,

 This is an excellent place to reinforce story sequence.

-introduced during shared reading and then reread them with a
+were introduced during shared reading and then reread

-pointer.
-For nonreaders or emergent readers, use rebus
+them with a pointer.
+For nonreaders or emergent readers,

 |